For small business owners and freelancers, virtual office services offer all the advantages of renting actual office

 Opus Virtual Offices provides basic office solutions at an attainable price.
-It has over 500 locations in North America, making it accessible to business owners in all 50 states, plus Washington DC.
+It has over 650 locations in all 50 states, plus Washington DC.
 They can even have locations in Canada and Puerto Rico.

 Opus’s services are simple, straightforward, and great for new business owners setting up their first virtual office.
 Its basic services package includes full mail and phone services plus a live receptionist during business hours.

 The best part?
 All of the above is included in a flat monthly fee of $99.
 No hidden fees, no extra costs.

 It also offers a range of inexpensive add-ons, including texting, audio conferencing, and international call transfer.
 Most additional services cost only $10/per month, with a couple going as high as $25 per month.

 And if you sign up for a year of their services, Opus will offer you one month for free.